jmanOBO/ethereum-nodejs-api/README.md

   You will also learn a great deal from the authentication implementations.
  Enjoy.

+# Features of this API

+ * Robust, secured authentication mechanism.
+ * Password hashing technique with bcrypt.
+ * Applying the MVC(Model View Controller) design technique to the express framework with view excluded since we are working with json data and not .htmls.
+ * Implementing web3, creation of wallet addresses with private keys
+ * MongoDb Ingration with express js
+ * Adhering to REST API guidelines
+ * Adhering to the DRY (Dont repeat yourself) principle by creating helper files for common operations.
 # Environmental Variables needed to start using the api asap
   You have to create a .env file in the root directory wih these environmental variables,these are the ones I used in creating the api, you can replace with yours: